react-native-community/discussions-and-proposals/proposals/0000-dom-traversal-and-layout-apis.md

 ## Adoption strategy

-The proposed APIs would only be available in the new React Native architecture, so its rollout and documentation should be done in parallel.
+The proposed APIs would only be available in the new React Native architecture, so its rollout and documentation should be done after it (or in parallel).

+Additionally, we would gate these APIs behind a feature flag until they are stable.
+This is to avoid having unstable APIs exposed direclty or having non-standard names for them (like `unstable_getBoundingClientRect`) that would have to be migrated after.

 We should document these APIs in the [React Native website](https://reactnative.dev/):